bbcmicrobit/micropython/docs/pin.rst

 .. note::
     Those classes are not actually available for the user, you can't create new instances of them.
-You can only use the instaces already provided, representing the physical pins on your board.
+You can only use the instances already provided, representing the physical pins on your board.

 .. py:class:: MicroBitDigitalPin